bcgov/brms-simulator-frontend/README.md

 # BRMS Simulator Frontend (POC)

 This is a tool for testing/simulating rules for SDPR's Business Rules Engine.
-This is a [Next.js](https://nextjs.org/) project that makes use of the [GoRules JDM Editor](https://github.com/gorules/jdm-editor).
+It is a [Next.js](https://nextjs.org/) project that makes use of the [GoRules JDM Editor](https://github.com/gorules/jdm-editor).
 This project is currently just in the experimental POC phase.

 ## Requirements